 Today La Foce is the hub of many cultural activities: the Incontri in Terra di Siena festival organizes world-class concerts and exhibitions of contemporary art and archeology.

 Un exclusive place where to spend their own holidays enjoying the hospitality of this prestigious historic villa.

-Location ideal for private events How weddings, business meetings, parties.
+Location ideal for private events like weddings, business meetings, parties.

 The history of Villa La Foce

-The Villa of La Foce was built in the late fifteenth century as a place to stop for Pilgrims e merchants traveling along this busy road.
+The Villa of La Foce was built in the late fifteenth century as a resting place for Pilgrims e merchants traveling along this busy road.